Boavizta/boaviztapi/docs/docs/Explanations/consumption_profile.md

 # Consumption profile

+!!!warning
+    Error margins are not yet implemented for the consumption profile.

 A consumption profile is a continuous function which links a workload with an electrical consumption :
 ```consumption_profile(workload) = power_consumption```